Configure resource health alerts using Resource Manager templates

 The alert template is configured at the subscription level, but if you would like to configure your alert to only notify you about certain resources, or resources within a certain resource group, you simply need to modify the scopes

-section in the above template.
+section in this template.

 For a resource group level scope, the scopes section should look like: